-At Park Cities Oral & Maxillofacial Surgery Associates - Dental Implant Experts, Dr. Phillips and Dr. Krieger are experts in evaluating, diagnosing, and correcting severe jaw problems with orthognathic surgery.
+At Park Cities Oral & Maxillofacial Surgery Associates - Dental Implant Expert, Dr. Phillips is an expert in evaluating, diagnosing, and correcting severe jaw problems with orthognathic surgery.
 Our team will work jointly with your orthodontist to make sure you receive the best treatment and achieve optimal results.

 When your upper and lower jaws grow at different rates or develop incorrectly, it can cause jaw dysfunction, such as an underbite or overbite.
 In minor cases of jaw misalignment, you can typically undergo orthodontic treatment.
-However, if you experience the symptoms below, you may suffer from severe jaw dysfunction and should seek treatment with one of our oral surgeons:
+However, if you experience the symptoms below, you may suffer from severe jaw dysfunction and should seek treatment with our oral surgeon :

 Each patient's transformation differs after jaw surgery, but in almost all cases, patients experience dramatic positive changes.
 After corrective jaw surgery, it's not uncommon to experience the following benefits: